mitul01/mitul01/README.md

 <!--
 **mitul01/mitul01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Hey there 👋,
-For some people data is just facts or numerical values.
+Hey there 👋,For some people data is just facts or numerical values.
 For me data is a puzzle.
 When looked at it correctly it never fails to tell something stunning.
 I love to work with data whether be it manipulation , analyzation or visualization.

 My specialties include undying curiosity and constant handwork.
 After discovering my passion for Data Science , I gathered skills in data analytics and visualization , basics of statistical and mathematical inferences.
 Followed by Machine learning Algorithms.
 I have rigorously practiced my skills in various projects and hackathons.